|

 3. THE PLAY OF THE DEAL, ie, THE PLAY OF TRICKS.

-Once the bidding has ended, the actual playing begins with declarer's left hand opponent (aka. the LFO) picking a card from his hand and playing it face up for all to see.
+from his hand and playing it face up for all to see.
 This is called the "OPENING LEAD" & is the beginning of the first trick.

 Now going back, after the opening lead, the dummy places his hand on the table face up for all to see.